rdsea/bigdataincidentanalytics/REASONING.md

 As defined in the book [Introductory Signal Processing](https://books.google.at/books?id=QBT7nP7zTLgC&pg=PA1&redir_esc=y#v=onepage&q&f=false), a signal "*is a function that conveys information about a phenomenon.*" In this context, a signal can be any sort of data, message that expresses an important event used later for incident reasoning.
 As we will see later, in the scope of this project there are 3 ways to generate signals, all of them in a JSON format:

-* marking of infrastrucure/platform logs as signals
+* marking of infrastructure/platform logs as signals
 * emitting user-written signals from the application level
 * construct Prometheus alerts on any level which will be interpreted as signals

-The Monitoring & Reasoning Pipeline section goes into more detail how a Signal should look like.
+The [Monitoring & Reasoning Pipeline](#monitoring--reasoning-pipeline) section goes into more detail how a Signal should look like.

 ### Composite Signal

 A Compsite Signal is the same as a simple Signal as far as its intentions are concerned.
 The difference is however, that a Composite Signal is composed of one or more Signals.
 This concept makes it easily possible to combine arbitrary Signals which indicate incidents.
+Section [CompositeSignal](#compositesignal) later on goes much deeper into the topic.

 ## Monitoring & Reasoning Pipeline